logux/docs/recipes/tests.md

 server.listen()
 ```

-You can use any tst framework, but we will show examples with [Jest](https://jestjs.io/).
+You can use any test framework, but we will show examples with [Jest](https://jestjs.io/).

 ```sh
 npm i --dev jest